AquaGeek/Merlin/README.markdown

 ## Introduction

-The goal of Merlin is to create a very lightweight Objective-C database abstraction layer for iOS and Mac OS X. It is inspired by and modeled after Rails' {ActiveRecord}[https://github.com/rails/rails/active_record].
+The goal of Merlin is to create a very lightweight Objective-C database abstraction layer for iOS and Mac OS X. It is inspired by and modeled after Rails' [ActiveRecord](https://github.com/rails/rails/active_record).

-The project follows Vincent Driessen's {Git branching model}[http://nvie.com/posts/a-successful-git-branching-model/].
-Because it is still in the early phases, you will probably want to explore the {develop}[https://github.com/AKQADC/Merlin/tree/develop] branch for the latest and greatest "edge" features.
+The project follows Vincent Driessen's [Git branching model](http://nvie.com/posts/a-successful-git-branching-model).
+Because it is still in the early phases, you will probably want to explore the [develop](https://github.com/AKQADC/Merlin/tree/develop) branch for the latest and greatest "edge" features.

 ## Project layout